Gavriil1/CI_PP4_TD/README.md

 ### Admin / Authorised User

+12. In my role as an Admin or Authorized User, I have the capability to log in to the admin console for backend access.
-13. As an Admin, I can create user, delete user .
+13. As an Admin, I can create users, delete users.
-14. As an Admin, I want to modify user's settings: Firs Name, Perissions.
+14. As an Admin, I want to modify user's settings: First Name, Permissions.
-15. As an Admin, I want to filter user by staff , superuser or active status.
+15. As an Admin, I want to filter users by staff, superuser, or active status.
-16. As an Admin  I am able to manually include, remove, or update books in the list of favorite books.
+16. As an Admin, I am able to manually include, remove, or update books in the list of favorite books.
-17. As an Admin , I can view messages that have been sent by users through the contact form.
+17. As an Admin, I can view messages that have been sent by users through the contact form.
-18. As an Admin , I can view, update, delete user's tasks.
+18. As an Admin, I can view, update, delete users' tasks.
-19. As an Admin , I can filter tasks by: importance, frequency, user.
+19. As an Admin, I can filter tasks by: importance, frequency, user.
-20. As an Admin , I would like a user to find all company's social links, and navigate to them be clicking footer's icons/
+20. As an Admin, I would like a user to find all company's social links and navigate to them by clicking footer's icons.

 ## Design

 ### Colours

-I chose bright colours for footer and navbar to make application more positive.
+I chose bright colors for the footer and navbar to make the application more positive.
-I added a pcture with star sky to make application relaxing.
+I added a picture with a starry sky to make the application relaxing.

 ### Structure

 #### Website pages

-The site was designed for the user to be familiar with the layout such as a navigation bar along the top of the pages and a hamburger menu button for smaller screen.
+The site was designed for the user to be familiar with the layout, such as a navigation bar along the top of the pages and a hamburger menu button for smaller screens.

-The footer contains all relevant social media links that the business has so the user can visit any social media site and follow the business there to expand the businesses followers, likes and shares.
+The footer contains all relevant social media links that the business has, so the user can visit any social media site and follow the business there to expand the business's followers, likes, and shares.

-- The site consists of the following pages:
+The site consists of the following pages:

-  - Login page where the user can login to his account.
+- Login page where the user can log in to his account.
 - Register page where the user can register.
 - Homepage where the user can see all his tasks.
 - Create/Update task page, where the user can create or update the task.
 - Delete page, where the user can delete the task.
-  - Manual page, where the user can read how to use the application
+- Manual page, where the user can read how to use the application.
-  - Contact/Feedback page, where the user can complete form to share his feedack or just sent email to the admin/owner.
+- Contact/Feedback page, where the user can complete a form to share his feedback or just send an email to the admin/owner.
-  - Books page, where the user can see admin's favourite books on sales development.
+- Books page, where the user can see the admin's favorite books on sales development.
-  - 404 error page to display if a 404 error is raised
+- 404 error page to display if a 404 error is raised.

 #### Database

-- Built with Python and the Django framework with a database of a Postgres for the deployed Heroku version(production)
+- Built with Python and the Django framework with a database of ElephantSQL for the deployed Heroku version (production).
-- Two database model shows all the fields stored in the database

 <details><summary>Show diagram</summary>
 <img src="docs/databases/databases.png">